VettasAlex/AlexWeatherWidget/README.md

 - **Graphical Representation**: Shows a graph of minimum and maximum temperature for the next 7 days.
 - **Light or Dark Mode**: Lets user choose between Light or Dark Mode.
 - **Scalable Design**: Built with responsive layouts to ensure seamless integration across various screen sizes and applications.
+- **Manual Logging Button**: Allows the user to log the current temperature and humidity data into the database on demand.
 - **Automated Daily Logging**: Records average temperature and humidity every day at 08:00 AM for historical analysis and future implementation.

 ---